-I would like to thank the Board: Vice Chair- Paul Jones, Secretary- Sandra Baldwin, Treasurer- Stephen Wight, Pam Evans, Janina Randone, Kerry Trewin, Geoff Webster, Justine Finlay and our Board Support Officer Robyn Durran.
-All Directors give their time and expertise on a volunteer basis to provide an invaluable service to the Bellarine Peninsula.
+I would like to thank the Board including Vice-Chair Paul Jones, Secretary Sandra Baldwin, Treasurer Stephen Wight, Janina Randone, Pam Evans, Kerry Trewin, Justine Finlay, Geoff Webster and our Board Support Officer Robyn Durran.
+All Directors give their time and expertise on a volunteer basis and provide an essential function to enable us to operate.